ibehren1/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 ## 8. **Data Lakes**

 The solution allows the user to deploy 3 data lakes, 1) billing data lake 2) inventory data lake and 3) splunk data lake.
 Although we recommend that the user deploys all the 3 data lakes, the user does not need to deploy all the 3 data lakes.
-If the user wishes to deploy only one data lake to explore the functionalities of Nexus solution, then we recommend deploying the billing data lake at the minimum.
+If the user wishes to deploy only one data lake to explore the functionalities of DAIVI solution, then we recommend deploying the billing data lake at the minimum.

 ## 9. **Billing Data Lake - Static**